 When selecting the Heisenberg position, you must enclose an employer's declaration.
-The employer's declaration should be provided in the form of the model contract (DFG form 41.04), if the academic institution is willing to do this.
+The employer's declaration should be provided in the form of the model contract, if the academic institution is willing to do this.

 It is possible to switch from the Heisenberg position to the Heisenberg temporary substitute position or Heisenberg professorship if the specific requirements for the new funding type are met.
 It is not possible to switch to the Heisenberg fellowship.